sis-cmdb/sis-api/README.md

 Every API method described below returns data with `Content-Type: application/json`.

+All POST and PUT requests must have the `content-type: application/json` header set.

 ## Schema API

 Manage schemas of all entities in the system.
 A sample schema object looks like: